z64/discordcr-plugin/README.md

 # main.cr

-require "discordcr_container"
+require "discordcr-plugin"
 require "./my_commands"

 # Make a client (or many!)
 client = Discord::Client.new(token: ENV["TOKEN"])

-# Configure all containers based on their class name:
+# Configure all plugins based on their class name:
 File.open("config.json", "r") do |file|
   parser = JSON::PullParser.new(file)
   parser.read_object do |key|
-    Discord::Container.containers.each do |container|
+    Discord::Plugin.plugins.each do |plugin|
-      if container.class.to_s.underscore == key
+      if plugin.class.to_s.underscore == key
-        container.configure(parser)
+        plugin.configure(parser)
       else
         parser.skip
       end